Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 Bastille Day in Paris with Kids: The Day Paris Belongs to You

-Bastille Day in Paris is the most exhilarating, exhausting, and memorable thing you can do as a family in summer.
+Bastille Day in family-friendly hotels in Paris is the most exhilarating, exhausting, and memorable thing you can do as a family in summer.
 The Champs-Elysees full of marching bands and aircraft flyovers in the morning.
-The Tour de France finishing in front of the Arc de Triomphe in the afternoon (in years it ends in Paris).
 A free concert from the Eiffel Tower at sundown.
 Then THE fireworks - 30 minutes of pyrotechnics shot off the Tour Eiffel itself, choreographed to music, with around 700,000 people watching.
-It is the closest thing France has to the American Fourth of July except it dates to 1789 and the production values are an order of magnitude higher.
+It is the closest thing France has to the American Fourth of July, except it dates to 1789 and the production values are an order of magnitude higher.

 It is also brutal with kids.
 Eighteen-hour day.
 Insane crowds.
 Heat.
 Late bedtime.
-Strollers as a logistical nightmare.
-We have done it three times now and learned the hard way how to make it actually fun for a 5-year-old, an 8-year-old, and the adults who have to carry both kids by midnight.
+Pushchairs as a logistical nightmare.
+Tom and I have done it three times now and learned the hard way how to make it actually fun for an 8-year-old, an 11-year-old, and the adults who have to carry both twins by midnight.

-Here is the realistic family playbook for July 14, 2026 - parade timing, Tour de France finish (the 2026 final stage IS in Paris this year), where to stake out a fireworks spot that is actually doable with kids, and the survival packing list.
+Here is the realistic family playbook for July 14, 2026 - parade timing, where to stake out a fireworks spot that's actually doable with kids, and the survival packing list.
+And yes, I'll talk about the Tour de France finish as a separate trip-extension option, because they don't fall on the same day this year.

 Bastille Day 2026 falls on Tuesday, July 14, 2026.
 The full schedule: